UserC2/scheduler/docs/App Proposal.md

 	* Any unicode characters valid
 	* If this is not specified, the value of `Name` will be used.

-* Interruption Reason (all of the following are: event default: null)
+* Interrupt Reason (all of the following are: event default: null)
 	* Cancelled by
 	* Delayed by
 	* Spliced by